Slieve Gullion: Geography

+History

 Burial cairns

 There are two burial cairns on top of the hill, on either side of a small lake.
 The southern one is a large passage tomb, the highest surviving passage tomb in Ireland.
 In 1961, a team of archaeologists explored the site and set up a 30-person camp near the summit.
 The tomb's cairn is 30 m wide and 5 m high.
 The chamber inside is 3.6 m wide, with a corbelled roof up to 4.3 m high.
 It contained three large blocks of stone seemingly used as basins, and fragments of human bone.
 Some bits of worked flint and a barbed-end arrowhead were also found, "the meager remnants that survived the centuries of tomb raiding".
 The entrance is aligned with the setting sun on the winter solstice.
 Radiocarbon dating suggests it was built c.3500–2900 BCE.
-The smaller cairn to the north of the lake was built later, perhaps during the Bronze Age.
+The smaller cairn to the north of the lake was built later, perhaps during the early Bronze Age (around 2000 BC).
 It contains two cist burials, with one containing bits of burnt bone; likely the remains of a single adult.

 The two cairns were disturbed by American soldiers training there during World War II.
 Irish folklore holds that it is bad luck to damage or disrespect such tombs and that doing so could bring a curse.
 Today they are historic monuments protected by law.
 In recent years, volunteers have helped to repair the burial cairns under the supervision of an archaeologist.

+Titus Oates Plot

+Around 1680, religious persecution of local Irish Catholics heated up in reaction to Titus Oates' claims of a non-existent Catholic conspiracy aimed at assassinating King Charles II of England and massacring the Protestants of the British Isles.
+As a result, a Catholic priest named Fr.
+Mac Aidghalle was murdered while saying mass at a mass rock that still stands atop Slieve Gullion.
+The perpetrators were a company of redcoats under the command of a priest hunter named Turner.
+Redmond O'Hanlon, the outlawed but de facto Chief of the Name of Clan O'Hanlon and leading local rapparee, is said in local oral tradition to have avenged the murdered priest and in so doing to have sealed his own fate.